LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/theming.md

 ### **_Theme conventions_**

-While developping we try to keep the app theme coherent by setting the same colors at the same spots:
+While developing we try to keep the app theme coherent by setting the same colors at the same spots:

 - use `colors.background` for background of the pages
 - use `colors.card` for foreground containers